YorkEarwaker/Climate-Model/scm/README.md

 ### Status

 TODO
-* <todo: consider use case for py and cpp, how to manage repository structure for multicode base? >
+* <todo: consider use case for py and cpp, how to manage repository structure for multicode base? refer to Automation repository, repository structure, >
 * <todo: other programming languages as needed. >
 * <todo: consider slf4j for logging>
 * <todo: consider junit for unit tests>